 All behaviour-change programmes notwithstanding, what person with a choice would use this ‘service’ to travel to Phillip Island, when the same government that paid Connex to run non-connecting trains also provided a freeway-standard road allowing one to drive there in two hours flat?
 Once again, the bumper-to-bumper traffic that filled this road on Moto GP weekend shows that, given no sensible alternative, people voted with their feet on the accelerator.
 The road lobby couldn’t be happier with this state of affairs.

-As for the Transport Minister who presided over the system at the time, he remained in denial right up until being replaced after the 2006 elections – clearly still not understanding that public transport will only become popular when it becomes attractive to people who don’t now use it.
+As for the Transport Minister who presided over the system at the time, he remained in denial right up until being replaced after the following election – clearly still not understanding that public transport will only become popular when it becomes attractive to people who don’t now use it.